 Prisons are penal institutions whose primary objective is to penalize inmates for the crimes they have committed, and to provide rehabilitative mechanisms to avert recidivism.
 It is unrealistic and unreasonable to expect the prison industry to serve as a guiding force for social reform.
 Many prisoners create an environment that teaches and promotes criminal behavior, and in many instances the prison employees are also not immune to the temptation of "easy money."
 This circumstance holds true in every socio-economic class.

 Therefore, as a nation, we must move toward a trend of outside community groups serving as liaisons and working actively with the prison industry to provide alternative sentencing options to district court judges, parole officers, etc.

 And we should provide ancillary services to the local inmate populations.
 It is the responsibility of the local communities to take aggressive action to offset economic depression and positively mobilize themselves to avert their own criminalization.
 How do you criminalize a nation?
 Cut off its economic resources, sit back, and watch what happens.

 Thomasina W. James #485603

 St. Gabriel State Prison

 St. Gabriel LA 70776

-following link offers tips for writing to prisoners: http://prisonersolidarity.org/TipsForWritingPrisoners.htm
+The following link offers tips for writing to prisoners: https://prisonersolidarity.org/TipsForWritingPrisoners.htm